khofstadter/CS220-AU-navigating-the-digital-world/project-management.md

   - producing audio e.g. a podcast series, sound design and music, interviews, etc.
   - producing video e.g. a vlog with screencasts, short film documentaries, art films, music videos

-*Do we sometimes have to readdress previous stages, the goals and the design stages?* <!-- yes, this is why it's called agile -->
+*Can we readdress previous stages, the goals and the design stages?* <!-- yes, this is why it's called agile -->

 *How important is it to have clear goals and a detailed design?* <!-- the clearer the better to streamline production -->